 When shopping for my printer I had a set of criteria.

 - Prints in actual size

 - Qualities for Instant Ink

 When I create resources, I usually create them using PowerPoint.
 When you create in PowerPoint the dimensions are in inches and I plan for things to be printed the exact size I design them to be.
-I was a little hesitant about going with HP because I have found out that some (a small portion) of HP printers can't print in actual size.
-People at Office Max and Staples didn't know why, but they did know of this issue.
+I was a little hesitant about going with HP because I have found out that some (a small portion) of HP printers can’t print in actual size.
+I asked at Office Max and Staples and the staff knew of this issue but didn’t know why it happened.

-When I brought my printer home I was a little scared, but I did some test prints and it printed slightly larger than actual size but doesn't ruin anything.
+When I brought my printer home I was a little scared I had picked one of the machines that would have trouble, but I did some test prints right away and it printed perfectly!
 Some HPs cut big pieces off the bottom or shrink pages all together when you try to print in actual size.
-I want my projects to come out the way I designed them to be, so that is why this was my first priority.
+I want my projects to print the way I designed them to be, so that is why this was my first priority.

-My second priority had to do with print (color quality).
+My second priority had to do with color quality.
 My husband and I went to Best Buy and searched and searched for the right printer.
 We ran test prints with every printer they had!
 Then this picture convinced me!

 Do you see how close the colors are to the real life gift card?
 The other printers (even other HPs) printed close, but some had some graininess or the colors were just flat.
 My old printer couldn’t print any shade of blue except regular boring old blue.
 I was so excited to find that this printer can print shades of teal.

 The next item on my wishlist was that it qualified for Instant Ink.
 What is instant ink?
 It’s a program where HP sends you ink based off of your membership.
 You sign up for a membership depending on how much printing you want to do each month.
 Lots of these printers come with a trail membership for you to try out.
 For my trail I signed up for the $9.99 plan which includes 300 pages per month.
 If I find that I print less than that, I can switch over to a less expensive plan once my trail period is over.